TritonVM/triton-vm/specification/isa.md

 ### Instruction

-The instruction is represented by one register called the *current instruction register* `ci`.
+Register `ip`, the *instruction pointer*, contains the address of the current instruction in Program Memory.
-This value is then decomposed, giving rise to the *instruction bucket registers*, labeled `ib0` through `ib?`.
+The instruction is contained in the register *current instruction*, or `ci`.
-Additionally, there is a register called the *instruction pointer* (`ip`), which contains the address of the current instruction in Program Memory.
+Register *next instruction (or argument)*, or `nia`, either contains the next instruction or the argument for the current instruction in `ci`.
-Also, there is the *next instruction (or argument) register* `nia` that either contains the next instruction or the argument for the instruction in `ci`.
+For reasons of [arithmetization](arithmetization.md), `ci` is decomposed, giving rise to the *instruction bucket registers*, labeled `ib0` through `ib?`.

 ### Stack